naumazeredo/codesketch/README.md

 Run Code Sketch binary and type: `> run sketches/mysketch.out` (you can find your binary using `ls` and `cd` commands).

+(You can take screenshots by pressing F12.
+If you can't show your sketch running, at least take a picture :wink:)

 ### Be creative!